NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 The most noticeable bugs:

 *	The default value of `DatabaseTarget.CommandType` could lead to exceptions
-*	If the XML was broken (invalid), autoreload would be disabled.
+*	If the XML was broken (invalid), autoreload would be disabled - the application needed a restart before reading the changed config.
 This has been fixed.
 *	The `Logmanager.GetCurrentClassLogger` was not thread-safe and with many concurrent calls it would throw an exception.
 *	Various fixes to the archiving of files.
 *	Bugfix: `WebserviceTarget` wrote encoded UTF-8 preamble.